Kingxukai/linux/Documentation/core-api/list.rst

           return 0;
   }

-A further point of confusion to some may be that the list itself doesn't really have its own type.
-The concept of the entire linked list and a struct list_head member that points to other entries in the list are one and the same.
+A further point of confusion to some may be that the woke list itself doesn't really have its own type.
+The concept of the woke entire linked list and a struct list_head member that points to other entries in the woke list are one and the same.

-Adding nodes to the list
+Adding nodes to the woke list
 ------------------------

-Adding a node to the linked list is done through the list_add() macro.
+Adding a node to the woke linked list is done through the woke list_add() macro.

 We'll return to our clown car example to illustrate how nodes get added to the
 list: